ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 Distributor
 -----------
 This script mimics a distribution node.
 To see it forwarding documents from the Simple Producer the the Simple Consumer using Websocket, run ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_dist_sconsumer_ws.json``.
 A more interesting scenario is distributing documents from the User Input Producer to two consumer nodes: ``ebu-run --admin.conf=ebu_tt_live/examples/config/user_input_producer_dist_consumers``.

 Like the Simple Producer, the Distributor can also save the documents it receives to the file system.
-To do that, create you own configuration file as described in `<configurator.html>`__ and pass this file to ``ebu-run``.
+To do that, create you own configuration file as described in :doc:`configurator` and pass this file to ``ebu-run``.

 Handover Manager
 ----------------